boomfish/bamboo/README.md

   "instances": 2,
   "env": {
     "BAMBOO_TCP_PORT": "1080",
+    "HAPROXY_STICKY_COOKIE": "SERVERID insert",
     "MY_CUSTOM_ENV": "hello"
   }
 }
 ```

-In this example, both `BAMBOO_TCP_PORT` and `MY_CUSTOM_ENV` can be accessed in HAProxy template.
+In this example, `BAMBOO_TCP_PORT`, `HAPROXY_STICKY_COOKIE`, and `MY_CUSTOM_ENV` can all be accessed in HAProxy template.
 This enables flexible template customization depending on your preferences.

 ### Environment Variables